persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

       - the maximum confidence interval length (:math:`CIL = 2 \times \frac{\sigma}{\sqrt{n}} \times Q_{Normal} \left( \frac{1+IC_{level}}{2} \right)` with :math:`n`: the number of simulations and :math:`Q_{Normal}` the quantile of the normal distribution, the level can be set in **Advanced Parameters**)
       - the maximum computation time in days(d), hours(h), minutes(m) or seconds(s) (default: one minute)
       - the maximum sampling size (default: 10000, expected: integer)
+  - **Evaluation parameter**:
-  - **Evaluation parameter**: the block size – the number of runs launched simultaneously – for parallelization purposes (default=1; expected= integer).
-It must be less than the maximum sampling size.
+      - the block size (default=1): defines the maximum number of samples queued for evaluation by the physical model, see :ref:`deterministic design of experiment evaluation <doeevalwizard>` for more details
   - **Advanced Parameters** (default: hidden):
       - the seed of the random generator (default: 0, positive integer expected)
       - require the computation of the confidence interval (default: checked)